EdwinChan/biblatex-apj/README.md

 Probably the first `biblatex` style compatible with the citation and bibliography style of the Astrophysical Journal.
+Examples of this style in use can be found at https://arxiv.org/a/0000-0001-5949-6109.

-The latest commit is not compatible with arXiv, which runs TeXLive 2016.
-Please use an earlier commit.
+To make the dashes for repeated authors longer, add `\setlength\bibhang{1.25em}` before `\printbibliography`.